 - Calvin will evaluate the feasibility of expanded on campus housing option including staffing and policy implications.

-The College has a long history of external partnerships, not only in recruiting students, faculty, and staff, but also in the communities it served.
+The University has a long history of external partnerships, not only in recruiting students, faculty, and staff, but also in the communities it served.
 Historically these partnerships were deep but narrow, in ties to the CRC, the Dutch immigrant community, and Reformed circles more generally.
 In recent decades they have broadened, to include diverse national and global church communities, professional contacts, partnerships in West Michigan, and the call to speak to national issues.
 The demographics of our student body, alumni, and financial supporters will continue to evolve.
 The challenges and opportunities in this goal involve sustaining historic ties while deepening and strengthening new ones, locally, nationally, and globally.
 These goals need not conflict, but they do often involve tensions.
 How should Calvin invest the finite resources it has?
 How does it pursue new relationships without losing sight of sustaining existing ones?
-This goal is essential in following the College's mission, and it is practical and self-interested in finding partners to collaborate with and to share the financial burdens of such ties.
-It involves finding new ways promote the College's mission and tell its story and making new practical connections with communities and institutions.
-Measuring our progress in this goal involves both empirical measures of success in various kinds of partnership and evaluating how such partnerships continually reinforce and renew the fundamental aspects of the College's mission.
+This goal is essential in following the University's mission, and it is practical and self-interested in finding partners to collaborate with and to share the financial burdens of such ties.
+It involves finding new ways promote the University's mission and tell its story and making new practical connections with communities and institutions.
+Measuring our progress in this goal involves both empirical measures of success in various kinds of partnership and evaluating how such partnerships continually reinforce and renew the fundamental aspects of the University's mission.

 - Expand networks to provide key opportunities that enhance learning and growth.